elixir-tesla/tesla/README.md

 ## Runtime middleware

 All HTTP functions, such as `Tesla.get/3` and `Tesla.post/4`, can take a dynamic client as the first argument.
-This allow to use convenient syntax for modifying the behaviour in runtime.
+This allows to use convenient syntax for modifying the behaviour in runtime.

 Consider the following case: GitHub API can be accessed using OAuth token authorization.